groue/GRMustache/Guides/runtime/context_stack.md

 I can hear you: "What about the `NSUndefinedKeyException` raised by the Key-Value Coding `valueForKey:` method when a key is missed?"

 *GRMustache catches those exceptions*, and behaves as if the value for that key were `nil`.
+Precisely, it catches exceptions that come from the very objects that are sent the `valueForKey:` message.
+All other exceptions raise out of GRMustache, which does not aim at being an black hole.

 For instance, the following code will ask `@"foo"` for the key `XXX`.
 The string will raise, GRMustache will catch, and the final rendering will be the empty string: